ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 * Revision 2 (post - St. Louis) to be submitted 2024-07-15

-    * Implement changes requested by LEWG review on 2024-06-28
+    * Implement required changes from LEWG review of R1 on 2024-06-28

         * Remove `constexpr` from `is_sufficiently_aligned`

+    * Add optional suggestions from LEWG review of R1 on 2024-06-28

+        * Add `is_checkably_valid` discussion

 # Purpose of this paper